 The Vow (2012)

 If not for the fact that it's based on a true story alone, then let the utterly heart-shattering and inspiring romance of Paige and Leo sweep you into a tearful oblivion.
 Paige wakes up in the hospital after a tragic car accident that leaves her memory severely impaired.
 She remembers nothing from the past few years of her life—including meeting, falling in love with, and marrying Leo.
 Starring Rachel McAdams and Channing Tatum, the film painfully demonstrates just how deep one man's love is for his wife and the true meaning of a wedding vow.

 The Best of Me (2014)

-Truly one of the most moving and beautiful love stories ever portrayed in cinema, Amour is going to bring on all the feels.
+Truly one of the most moving and beautiful love stories ever portrayed in cinema, Amour will have you yearning for this type of genuine love.
 We're invited to witness a couple's relationship right when one of them suffers from a stroke.
 Awe-inspiring doesn't even begin to describe the bond between the elderly couple at the center of this film.

 Monster's Ball (2011)

 Here's a complicated and award-winning film with a ton of moving parts to keep track of.
 We're talking death row and an unexpected love affair between two very sexy actors (Halle Berry and Billy Bob Thornton) who fall hopelessly in love amidst the drama and heartbreak.
 It presents the stark reality and ethical battles of the incarceration and criminal justice system, so it's definitely worth watching for that reason alone.
 The tense social backdrop and personal desperation for connection and intimacy just make the love story even more gripping, albeit dark.